 Trying to achieve the correct work-life balance can often feel like a minefield.
-Juggling the pressures of meeting work deadlines and family life often means we don’t even give it a second thought, and if we do, it’s a conversation with ourselves shrouded in scepticism and idealism.
+Juggling the pressures of meeting work deadlines and family life often means we don’t even give it a second thought.
+If we do, it’s a conversation with ourselves shrouded in scepticism and idealism.
 But, why does achieving this balance seem so elusive to us?

 Elon Musk is Faltering

 A few years ago, the BBC reported on a Google employee named Brandon, who has taken this trend to new heights.
 He decided to buy a van, park it in the Google staff car park and live out the back of it… yes, you heard that correctly.
 He showers, eats and works out inside the Google building so has no need for anything more than a bed and clothes rack in his humble abode.
-While Brandon claims this was done to swerve extortionate rent prices and save over 80% of his monthly salary, it is the relentless work environment that Google and other tech giants perpetuate, that has made a young software engineer from Massachusetts living in the back of a Ford van, in his employer’s car park, a viable option.
+Brandon claims this was to swerve extortionate rent prices and save over 80% of his monthly salary.
+But the relentless work environment that Google and other tech giants perpetuate, have made a young software engineer from Massachusetts living in the back of a Ford van, in his employer’s car park, a viable option.

 Striving for Work-Life Harmony

-Yes, there will be occasions when we must make ourselves available for an early morning meeting or a one-off client call in the evening, but this should not be the norm.
+Yes, there will be occasions when we must make ourselves available for an early morning meeting or a one-off client call in the evening.
+This should not be the norm.
 By making this the accepted way of doing things, you open the door to more regular folk enlisting extreme measures like Brandon just to stay on top of work demands.
-Accounting giant PwC has announced this week that new recruits can effectively work when they want, which can include anything from shorter weekly working hours, to only working for a few months a year.
-They believe this will help dispel the myth that working for a large accounting firm is ‘non-stop’, attract a more diverse workforce as well as giving them the competitive advantage.
+Accounting giant PwC has announced this week that new recruits can effectively work when they want.
+This can include anything from shorter weekly working hours, to only working for a few months a year.
+They believe this will help dispel the myth that working for a large accounting firm is non-stop.
+They hope it will attract a more diverse workforce as well as giving them the competitive advantage.

 The benefits of having a healthy work-life balance are exponential.
-Maintaining this balance will not only improve an employee’s health and relationships, but it will also lead to them being more productive, less prone to making errors and having increased mindfulness – all of which can only be perceived as inherent positives for an employer.
+Maintaining this balance will improve an employee’s health and relationships.
+It will also lead to them being more productive, less prone to making errors and having increased mindfulness.
+All of which can only be perceived as inherent positives for an employer!

 Work-Life Balance Initiatives: